simeon-petrov-5/imotbg-crawler/README.md

 ## Functionalities
  - Can sort by Price [ASC/DESC]
- - Can filter by the specific places
+ - Can filter by the specific neighborhood (gathered from all results)
  - Removes any duplicated offers from agencies (based on the description)
  - Shows all results on a single page
- - Will fetched results are cached for 1 hour
+ - Fetched results are cached for 1 hour

 ## Usage / Local Development